anchore/vunnel/DEVELOPING.md

 ## What might need refactoring?

+Looking to help out with improving the code quality of Vunnel, but not sure where to start?

 The best way is to look for [issues with the `refactor` label](https://github.com/anchore/vunnel/issues?q=is%3Aissue+is%3Aopen+label%3Arefactor).

 More general ways would be to use `radon` to search for complexity and maintainability issues: